Inspiration

 Amanohashidate

 Amanohashidate is one of the “Three Most Famous Views in Japan.”
-This natural land bridge is described in legend as having been created by the deity Izanagi-no-mikoto as a path from the heavens to vis …
+The Amanohashidate sandbar is a natural land bridge described in legend as having been created by the deity Izanagi-no-mikoto as a path …

 Besides walking along the sandbar, visitors usually partake in mata-nozoki: looking at Amanohashidate upside-down from between your legs.
 Heaven and earth are inverted, and the sandbar transforms into a magnificent dragon snaking through the sky.
 This is known as hiryūkan, or ‘view of the flying dragon.’
 Amanohashidate View Land and Kasamatsu Park both offer excellent views of the sandbar as well as the bay.